-Why can’t I handle my claim on my own?
+Why can’t I handle a Maryland car accident claim on my own?

 You can, but your chances of an optimal result will be greatly diminished.
 You will, for example, be negotiating with an insurance adjustor who negotiates claims for a living and knows all the tricks.
 We are experienced Maryland Auto Accident Attorneys and know them all too, and we won’t let you be taken advantage of.

-What do I have to prove to win a car accident claim?
+What do I have to prove to win a car accident claim in Maryland?